 The review is being undertaken during 2017 and 2018 through consultation and liaison with a wide range of experts (scientists and practitioners), community representatives and organisations, and a final draft will be produced in mid 2018.

-A national invitation-only consultation workshop will be held 2 & 3 August 2017 in Sydney after the Translocation Information Day mentioned above.
+A national consultation workshop was held on 2 & 3 August 2017 at the Royal Botanic Garden, Sydney.

-For more information of the review of the translocation guidelines, please contact:
+For more information on the review of the translocation guidelines, please contact:

 Dr Lucy Commander Email